Install CiviCRM on WordPress

 The basic CiviCRM release includes support for US English (

 en_US).
-To use another language or dialect, please download and extract the translation files.
+To use another language or dialect, please [download and extract the translation files.
+A guide to help install these can be found in the System Administration Guide.

 Run the installer¶